yasikw/popquiz/replit.md

-✓ Implemented password functionality in user settings with bcrypt security ✓ Updated database schema with password field and secure storage system ✓ Redesigned settings layout to display all cards in vertical single-column layout
+✓ Implemented password functionality in user settings with bcrypt security ✓ Updated database schema with password field and secure storage system ✓ Redesigned settings layout to display all cards in vertical single-column layout ✓ Created modern login/registration system with authentication and session management ✓ Applied custom background image throughout the app for cohesive design ✓ Integrated custom AI Quiz logo in header and login screen

 # User Preferences